giditietz/rise_phonebook-yinon/README.md

 ## Get data from the server

-#### All the URL in this section using http GET method
+#### All the URLs in this section using HTTP GET method

-To get list of contacts send GET request to the url:
+To get list of contacts use the following URL:

 ```
 http://localhost:9000/api/contacts